For more than a decade, some have warned peak copper is on the horizon. Is the world really running out of the red metal?

 That raised the question of when the market will reach peak copper.
 The predictions surrounding the timing of peak copper were are all over the map, ranging from 2020 to 2100.

-While it’s clear now that 2020 isn’t the year copper supplies will peak, there are still signs in the red metal’s fundamentals that a tight supply scenario — and higher prices — is on the horizon.
-Unlike peak oil, which was reversed with the help of fracking, no such technological advancements are available for copper production, and there are no viable alternatives to the metal across its many industrial uses.
+While it's clear now that 2020 wasn't the year copper supplies would peak, there are still signs in the red metal's fundamentals that a tight supply scenario — and higher prices — is on the horizon.
+Unlike peak oil, which was reversed with the help of fracking, no such technological advancements are available for copper production, and there are no viable alternatives for the metal across its many industrial uses.

 Peak copper: China's key role in demand

 In the past decade, strong growth from China has resulted in accelerated copper demand.
 In a market already known to operate on thin margins, Chinese demand has quickly created a copper supply deficit.
 The potential for other emerging markets to enter periods of rapid growth is also fueling speculation that increased demand for copper has only just begun.